FOSSEE/st-scripts/loading_data_from_files/script.rst

 Script
 ------

-{{{ Show the slide containing title }}}
+{{{ Show the  first slide containing title, name of the production team along with the logo of MHRD }}}

 Hello Friends.
-Welcome to this tutorial on loading data from files.
+Welcome to this tutorial on "loading data from files".

-{{{ Screen shows welcome slide }}}
+{{{ Show slide with objectives }}}

 We often require to plot points obtained from experimental observations.
-In this tutorial we shall learn to read data from files and save it into sequences that can later be used to plot.

-{{{ Show the outline for this tutorial }}}

-We shall use the ``loadtxt`` command to load data from files.
-We will be looking at how to read a file with multiple columns of data and load each column of data into a sequence.
+At the end of this tutorial, you will be able to,

+ 1. Read data from files, containing a single column of data using the ``loadtxt`` command.
+ #.
+Read multiple columns of data, separated by spaces or other delimiters.

-{{{ switch back to the terminal }}}
+{{{ switch to the terminal }}}

 As usual, let us start IPython, using
 ::